gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 renderPassDescriptor.renderTargetArrayLength = 2
 ```

-> **_NOTE:_** Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
+> **_NOTE_** Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
 Certain graphics techniques allow for rendering to a lower resolution pixel buffer and upscaling it before presenting it or using it as an input to another effect.
 That is a performance optimisation.
 Apple for example has the [MetalFX](https://developer.apple.com/documentation/metalfx) upscaler that allows us to render to a smaller pixel buffer and upscale it back to native resolution.
 That is not possible when rendering on visionOS with foveation enabled due to the `rasterizationRateMaps` property.
 That property is set internally by Compositor Services when a new `LayerRenderer` is created based on whether we turned on the [`isFoveationEnabled`](https://developer.apple.com/documentation/compositorservices/layerrenderer/configuration-swift.struct/isfoveationenabled) property in our layer configuration.
 We don't have a say in the direct creation of the `rasterizationRateMaps` property.
 We can not use smaller viewport sizes sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps because the viewport dimensions will not match.
 We can not change the dimensions of the predefined rasterization rate maps.
 >
 > With foveation disabled you **can** render to a pixel buffer smaller in resolution than the device display.
 You can render at, say, 75% of the native resolution and use MetalFX to upscale it to 100%.
 This approach works on Apple Vision.

 Once created with the definition above, the render pass represented by a [`MTLRenderCommandEncoder`](https://developer.apple.com/documentation/metal/mtlrendercommandencoder).
 We use this `MTLRenderCommandEncoder` to encode our **rendering** commands from the steps above into a [`MTLCommandBuffer`](https://developer.apple.com/documentation/metal/mtlcommandbuffer) which is submitted to the GPU for execution.
 For a given frame, after these commands have been issued and submitted by the CPU to the GPU for encoding, the GPU will execute each command in correct order, produce the final pixel values for the specific frame, and write them to the final texture to be presented to the user.

-> **_NOTE:_** A game can and often does have multiple render passes per frame.
+> **_NOTE_** A game can and often does have multiple render passes per frame.
 Imagine you are building a first person racing game.
 The main render pass would draw the interior of your car, your opponents' cars, the world, the trees and so on.
 A second render pass will draw all of the HUD and UI on top.
 A third render pass might be used for drawing shadows.
 A fourth render pass might render the objects in your rearview mirror and so on.
 All of these render passes need to be encoded and submitted to the GPU on each new frame for drawing.

 It is important to note that the commands to be encoded in a `MTLCommandBuffer` and submitted to the GPU are not only limited to rendering.
 We can submit "compute" commands to the GPU for general-purpose non-rendering work such as fast number crunching via the [`MTLComputeCommandEncoder`](https://developer.apple.com/documentation/metal/mtlcomputecommandencoder) (modern techniques for ML, physics, simulations, etc are all done on the GPU nowadays).
 Apple Vision internal libraries for example use Metal for all the finger tracking, ARKit environment recognition and tracking and so on.
 However, let's focus only on the rendering commands for now.